ovimasbul83/TEEBAY/README.md

 2. Navigate to the server `cd TEEBAY/client` and run `npm install`.
 3. Start the server with `npm start`.

-## Usage

-Access the GraphQL API at `http://localhost:${PORT}/graphql` to interact with users, products, and categories.

 ## Contributing

 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.